 - Promote development and awareness of Australian football to Canadians and non-Canadians living in Canada.

 - AFL endorsed national governing body for all Australian football leagues and clubs in Canada.

 - Manage and oversee the national teams (Northwind, Northern Lights) and national development teams (Midnight Suns, North Stars and Wolfpack)

 - Liaise with the AFL and other international AFL affiliated groups on behalf of AFLC members

-If you have any questions, please contact us firstname.lastname@example.org.
+If you have any questions, please write to us at firstname.lastname@example.org